Thai Turkey Meatballs

 For the meatballs, you’ll need to shop for these ingredients:

-- Egg: Acts as a binder to keep the meatballs together.
+- egg: Acts as a binder to hold the meat mixture together.

-- Red curry paste: Infuses authentic Thai flavor into the meatballs.
+- red curry paste: Infuses authentic Thai flavor into the meatballs.
+You’ll use it in the sauce, too.

-- Optional toppings: Crushed peanuts and a sweet crunch and lime wedges add a tangy freshness.
+- optional toppings: Crushed peanuts add a sweet crunch and lime wedges add a tangy freshness.

 Substitutions and Variations